TULiberalArts/Africology-and-African-American-Studies/pages/graduate.md

 ## Earn an MA or PhD in Africology and African American Studies
 An academic career in Africology and African American Studies provides graduate and doctoral-level students with an Afrocentric study of the history, culture, art, politics and economics of Africans, African Americans and people of African descent.
 We are well-known for our innovation, energy and influence in black studies.
 Temple’s professors have published more books than any other department of African American Studies faculty in the nation.
 Our graduates lead more programs in African American studies than any other similar program.

-Please visit the [Africology and African American Studies Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/africology-african-american-studies-ma/#admissiontext) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

-## Africology and African American Studies Master’s Degree
+## Master of Arts in Africology and African American Studies
 The MA in Africology and African American studies degree is designed to teach students about fundamental theoretical and practical issues confronting African people trans-continentally and transgenerationally.
 The master’s degree program seeks to answer the personal and intellectual aspirations of students that are not satisfied by a BA in Africology and African American studies degree.
 An MA in African American studies often serves as a basis for a PhD in the discipline or in an affiliated field.

 Learn More about the [MA in Africology and African American Studies](https://www.temple.edu/academics/degree-programs/africology-and-african-american-studies-ma-la-aaas-ma)